hms-networks/hottest/README.md

 Motivation:

-- Linaro's LAVA test framework was too big for our needs, a lot of resources were required to keep us writing tests and up to date and with a sane setup (there was an API  migration in place: old branch breakages).
-Some features were missing too.
+- Linaro's LAVA test framework was too big for our needs, a lot of resources were required for keeping us writing tests and up to date with the project (there was an API migration in place: old branch breakages).
+Some uncontributable features were missing too (e.g. flashing/testing bootloaders).

-- We studied Fuego, but at the time we did the ability to be used by multiple users on a single server, as Fuego's GIT repository was mounted on the server filesystem.
-Two developers couldn't work at the same time on the same server, which could be connected to expensive hardware or a complex setup.
+- We studied Fuego, but at the time it missed the ability to be used by multiple users on a single server: Fuego's GIT repository was mounted on the server filesystem, so two developers couldn't work at the same time on the same server safely.

-So based on this previous experience with LAVA and taking a lot of inspiration from our previous Fuego evaluations we realized that using Jenkins as a base (as Fuego does) is an excellent idea.
+Based on this previous experience with LAVA and taking a lot of inspiration from our Fuego evaluations we realized that using Jenkins as a base (as Fuego does) is an excellent idea.

 Jenkins provides all the scheduling, interface (Web, REST, Python bindings), so the heavy duty work is already done.
-This project is a simple Jenkins customization.
-Based on this we created this project goals:
+This project is a simple Jenkins customization/thin wrapper to turn it in a test server instead of a build server.

+We created this project with these goals:

-- Able to cope with almost any special requirement, as to to flash bootloaders with custom tools, flash NAND, etc.
+- Modularity: Able to cope with almost any special requirement, as to to flash bootloaders with custom tools, flash NAND, etc.
 - Simple and explicit.
-No smart tricks and clever setups.
+Prefer no smart tricks and clever setups.
 - Customizable.
-- Able to run tests on a developer machine with an alredy booted and flased device.
+- Able to run tests on a developer machine with an already booted and flashed device.
 - Easy to develop and debug tests with.
 - Small code base.